pesterhazy/presumably/posts/gripes.md

 Much ink has been spilled over how difficult it is to use Git.
 And it's undeniable that for a beginner, learning the safe and confident use Git safely can feel like a daunting task.
 New users often report messing up their state, requiring the help of an experienced developer to get themselves untangled.

-So is it time to look to throw Git away and to look for a better alternative?
-I don't think so.
-In this post, instead of decrying the UX challenges of using this professional tool, I will argue that a lot of problems typically encountered by a Git novice can be traced back to an excessively blackbox approach to learning.
-A technology or technique with a certain degree of complexity - any tech that's worth learning - requires taking a greybox stance.
+So is it time to look to throw out Git?
+Well, not so fast.
+The gripes are understandable but mostly based on two incorrect assumptions.
+In this post, I will claim that a lot of problems typically encountered by a Git novice can be traced back to premature optimization and an excessively blackbox approach to learning.
+I'll argue that any complicated technology or technique - any tech that's worth learning - requires taking what I will call a greybox stance.
 Only by peeling back the outer layer of abstraction are you going to understand the tool to a degreee that's sufficient to be able to use it safely and with confidence.

 ---